koopjs/koop/packages/featureserver/README.md

     ]
   },
   filtersApplied: {
+    all: Boolean // true if all post processing should be skipped
     geometry: Boolean, // true if a geometric filter has already been applied to the data
     where: Boolean, // true if a sql-like where filter has already been applied to the data
     offset: Boolean // true if the result offset has already been applied to the data,